 Before School Care

-Western Academy Charter School offers before school care from 6:45 – 7:45.
-To ensure our students’ safety, all children arriving on campus prior to 7:30 a.m. must enroll in the program.
-The cost per hour is $3.00 per child.
-Free breakfast is available from the Palm Beach County School District Food Service.
+Western Academy Charter School offers before school care services from 6:45 AM – 7:45 AM.
+To ensure our students safety, all children arriving on campus prior to 7:30 a.m. must enroll in the program.
+The cost per hour is $3.50 per child.
+Free breakfast is available from the Palm Beach County School District Food Service (based on a grant and is subject to change).

 After School Care

-Western Academy Charter School offers an after-school care program from 2:30 pm – 6:00 pm, at a cost of $2.50 per hour for the first child, and $2.00 per hour for each additional child.
-In addition, a $5.00 activity fee is included each month and a .75 cent snack fee per day (starting 10/1/20).
-The PBC School District is no longer providing free snacks.
+Western Academy Charter School offers an after-school care program from 2:45 PM – 6:00 PM, at a cost of $3.00 per hour for the first child, and $2.50 per hour for each additional child.
+In addition, a $5.00 activity fee is included each month.

 We offer two options and they MUST be designated by the 1st of every month:

-The $25.00 registration fee is non-refundable after the first day of school.
+The $25.00 registration fee (per student) is non-refundable after the first day of school.

-Daily snacks are provided by Western Academy Charter School.
 Every day one snack and one drink will be provided.
+You can look on our school website to see the daily snack schedule.
 Please let us know if your child has any food allergies or any other special requirements.
 If your child does not like the snack provided you may send in an alternative.

 Please notify the school as soon as you know you will no longer need the program.
 Please be aware, once your child is withdrawn from the program there is no guarantee that space will be available should your child need to return.
 There will be NO REFUND FOR UNUSED or MISSED DAYS.

 Fees are based on the number of school days in each month.
-Payments in the form of cash (exact amounts only), personal checks, money orders or cashier’s checks will be accepted.
-Checks, money orders or cashier checks must be dropped in the aftercare payment box.
+Payments in the form of cash (exact amounts only), personal checks, money orders or cashiers’ checks will be accepted.
+Checks, money orders or cashier checks must be handed in during pickup from the program.
 The front office or your student’s teachers can NOT accept these payments.
 Make all checks payable to “Western Academy Charter School” or WACS.
 Please place your child/children’s name(s) on all checks, the month it relates to and whether FT, PT and/or AM.

-All fees are considered late if not received by the 5th of each month.
+All fees are considered late if not received by the 7th calendar day of each month (excluding August).
 Tuition must be paid in full for the entire month; it cannot be paid for by the hour.
-Any fees not received by the 10th of the month will receive a 10% late penalty.
-Any accounts with an outstanding balance on the 15th of the month will receive a $25.00 reinstatement fee (per child) on the account and your child/children will not be allowed to participate in the program until all outstanding fees have been paid.
-If these due dates fall on a weekend or holiday, they will be due on the next school day.
-If payment is not made within the 5th school day of the month your child will be removed from the program.
+Any fees not received by the 10th calendar day of the month will receive a 10% late penalty.
+Any accounts with an outstanding balance on the 15th calendar day of the month will receive a $25.00 reinstatement fee (per child) on the account and your child/children will not be allowed to participate in the program until all outstanding fees have been paid.
+If these due dates fall on a weekend, holiday, or school break, they will be due on the next school day.
+If payment is not made within the 15th calendar day of the month your child will be removed from the program.

 If a check is returned due to insufficient funds, payment must be made by money order or cash for the remainder of the year.
 There is a $25.00 fee charged for all returned checks.